codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/Design.md

 This stage is performed during the `pre-site` phase, `build` goal. (`PreSiteMojo`)

+## Copying Arbitrary Resources to Generated Output

+If the documents include arbitrary resources possibly referenced in source files, the plugin copies those to HTML (and similar) output folders. (`ArbitraryResourceCopier`)

 ## Copying Output to a Site Layout

 The next stage copies output to the site directory,